Andrea-Rowland/penny-for-your-thoughts/README.md

 # penny-for-your-thoughts

+## Description
-Your challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
-In addition to using the Express.js (Links to an external site.) and Mongoose (Links to an external site.) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.
+This application is the API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+## Table of Contents
+* Installation
+* Usage
+* Technologies Used
+* Video Submissions
+* Questions

+## Installation
+Clone files from GitHub to your local machine.
+Run npm installation.

+## Usage
+Once installed on your machine, you can use insomnia to perform CRUD operations on Users and Thoughts.

+## Technologies Used
+* Javascript
+* Express.js
+* MongoDB database
+* Mongoose IDM

 AS A social media startup
 I WANT an API for my social network that uses a NoSQL database